 - Contextual Links: A backlinks must be implemented in context with the piece of content.
 Preferably, they need to be editorially positioned in the content.
 An unnatural link is entirely against Google’s guidelines.

 - Dofollow vs. Nofollow Links: Google doesn’t value nofollow links.
-For a greater link juice, you need dofollow links.
+For greater link juice, you need dofollow links.
 Still, nofollow links stop your link building campaigns from appearing as spammy and can bring substantial referral traffic.

 Getting Quality Backlinks